 - Vitamin K2

-- Unique to me for hormone balancing pre-menopause — DIM and Black Cohosh.
+- Unique to me for hormone balancing pre- and menopause — Black Cohosh.
 I got off of Calcium d-Glucarate as soon as I could due to Dr. Smith’s recommendation to not take any calcium-based supplements.
-My next goal is to get off of DIM.
+More recently, I got off of DIM, just from improving overall, so I no longer need it.

 Lastly, I use my infrared sauna.
 I use it every other day, or everyday when I can find the time.
 I find it essential and a huge help in aiding my detox processes.